BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Experiments

 To better evaluate the performance of our network, we also conduct experiments with the dataset from MBA-VO \cite{mba-vo}.
 The images from MBA-VO \cite{mba-vo} are generated by using real camera motion trajectories from ETH3D dataset \cite{schops2019bad}.
 The motion is not at constant velocity compared to that of the dataset from DeblurNeRF \cite{deblur-nerf}.
 The experimental results presented in \tabnref{table_archviz} demonstrate that our network also outperforms other methods, even with a camera that is not moving in constant velocity within exposure time.

-To evaluate the performance on camera pose estimation, we also tried to compare our method against the work from Park \etal \cite{park2017joint}.
-However, we found that the method from Park \etal \cite{park2017joint} hardly converges.
-We therefore only present the comparisons of our method against that of COLMAP \cite{colmap}.
+To evaluate the performance of camera pose estimation, we also tried to compare our method against the work from Park \etal \cite{park2017joint}.
+However, we found that the method from Park \etal \cite{park2017joint} hardly converges and we did not list their metrics.
+We therefore only present the comparisons of our method against that of COLMAP \cite{colmap} and BARF \cite{Lin2021}.
 The experiments are conducted on the datasets from DeblurNeRF \cite{deblur-nerf}.
 The estimated camera poses are aligned with the ground truth poses before the absolute trajectory error metric is computed.
-The experimental results presented in \tabnref{table_ate} demonstrate that our method can recover the camera poses more accurate.
+The experimental results presented in \tabnref{table_ate} demonstrate that our method can recover the camera poses more accurately.

-\PAR{Qualitative evaluation results.} We also evaluate the qualitative performance of our method against the other methods.
-The experiments are conducted on both synthetic and real-world datasets.
-The experimental results presented in both \figref{fig:comparison-tencent-syn} and \figref{fig:comparison-tencent-real} demonstrate that our method also outperforms other methods as in the quantitative evaluation section.
-In particular, single image deblurring networks (\ie MPR \cite{zamir2021multi}, PVD \cite{son2021recurrent} and SRNDeblur \cite{Tao2018CVPR}) indeed can achieve impressive performance on some images, which are not severely blurred.
-However, they fail to restore the sharp image and bring in unpleasing artifacts for severely blurred images.
-On the contrary, our method always deliver consistent performance regardless of the level of motion blur.
-The reason is that our method takes advantages of multi-view images to recover a consistent 3D representation of the scene.
-It learns to fuse information from other views to improve the deblurring performance.